Minhaj0231/Image-sharing-social-media/README.md

 ## to run  in local  machine

-create a virtual env. then install all dependencies from requirements.txt. connect postgresql  , rabbitmq and a cache engine in share_image/share_image/settings.py file then run the application
+create  virtualenv. then install all dependencies from requirements.txt. connect postgresql  , rabbitmq and a cache engine in share_image/share_image/settings.py file then run the application